Brummie dives into give-go movement, clips, and drills using his new coaching tool, Flik.

 The key to the break side give and go is getting the mark to over-commit.
 They aren’t going to unless they have seen you catch the disc and throw immediately to the break side; something Bart does a lot:

-Notice how Bart isn’t necessarily attacking the mark or using incredible throws to get the disc out; he pivots directly backwards towards his own endzone, finding a space that the marker is not able to stop.
+Notice how Bart isn’t necessarily attacking the mark or using incredible throws to get the disc out; he pivots directly backwards towards his own end zone, finding a space that the marker is not able to stop.
 Many players train to square up to the mark, but here Bart knows that throwing the disc directly towards the sideline will be impossible for the marker to prevent.
 Low risk, high reward.

-It’s also worth recognising the role that the marker plays in this.
+It’s also worth recognizing the role that the marker plays in this.
 If a marker is committed to preventing a low, wide release then they put themselves in a position where they are incapable of reacting quickly to a thrower who is ready to head in the opposite direction (see the first Watson clip, where John Stubbs commits to stopping a wide break and is out of position on the give-go.)
 Notice after each initial throw in these clips, the first step of the thrower is directly away from the direction of the throw; if the thrower is able to gain separation immediately, the break side give and go is on.

-Any smart defence is going to identify the moves that hurt them the most and make adjustments to stop them.
-An adaptable offence is capable of abusing such an adjustment, and using either wide break throws (like the one above) or breakside give-gos (like the other clips) depending on what the defense gives them.
+Any smart defense is going to identify the moves that hurt them the most and make adjustments to stop them.
+An adaptable offense is capable of abusing such an adjustment, and using either wide break throws (like the one above) or breakside give-gos (like the other clips) depending on what the defense gives them.
 And you don’t need to be a world-class thrower like Watson or Mickle to add the break side give and go to your arsenal; all it takes is a little practice and commitment to working the right pivots.

 Gaining separation